ucsd-cse29/fa25/src/index.md

 ### Week 2 - Number Representations, Sizes, and Signs
 - **Announcements**
   - [PA 1](pa/pa1/index.md) is due Thursday 10/9 at 11:59pm.
   - Exam 1 is next week, please make a reservation ASAP for exam slots on [PrairieTest](https://us.prairietest.com/) by logging in with your @ucsd.edu account.
+See more info in the under [Exams](#exams) part of the syllabus below.

 - **Readings**
   - [Binary and Data Representaion (Sec 4.1-4.6)](https://diveintosystems.org/book/C4-Binary/bases.html)